WayfindingWizards/WayfindingApp/README.md

 3. Install Homebrew by running this line in a terminal:
 	- ```/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"```

-4. Where it says, “Next Steps:”, copy, paste, and run those 2 lines in the same terminal

-5. In the same terminal, install node and watchman by running these commands:
+4. In the same terminal, install node and watchman by running these commands:
 	- ```Brew install node```
 	- ```Brew install watchman```

-6. Open Xcode and navigate to Xcode > Settings > Locations, and make sure the ‘Command Line Tools’ option has the latest version of Xcode selected
+5. Open Xcode and navigate to Xcode > Settings > Locations, and make sure the ‘Command Line Tools’ option has the latest version of Xcode selected

-7. Install CocoaPods on your computer by running these commands in the terminal:
+6. Install CocoaPods on your computer by running these commands in the terminal:
 	- ```Echo ‘eval $(/opt/homebrew/bin/brew shellenv)”’ >>/Users/”YOUR USER FOLDER”/.zprofile```
 	- *note: change “YOUR USER FOLDER” to your username, also note that this command won’t show anything in the terminal
 	- Restart your terminal after the previous command before running the next 2
 	- ```Eval “$(/opt/homebrew/bin/brew shellenv)”```
 	- ```Brew install cocoapods```

-9. Install CocoaPods to the WayfindingApp’s iOS folder by running this command in a terminal inside the iOS folder:
+7. Install CocoaPods to the WayfindingApp’s iOS folder by running this command in a terminal inside the iOS folder:
 	- ```Pod install```

-10. Go to the WayfindingApp project directory, open a terminal, and run the command:
+8. Go to the WayfindingApp project directory, open a terminal, and run the command:
 	- ```Npm install```
 	- In order to open the project in Xcode, open WayFindingApp > ios > AwesomeProject.xcworkspace
 	- You will need to sign the project using your Apple ID for it work on iOS devices:
  		- In Xcode, under targets, select ‘AwesomeProject’, navigate to the ‘Signing & Capabilities’ tab.
 Under ‘Signing’ select the 'Team Identifier’ 			  dropdown menu and click ‘Add an account’.

-11. To run the app at any time, go to the WayfindingApp/iOS project directory, open a terminal, and run the command:
+9. To run the app at any time, go to the WayfindingApp/iOS project directory, open a terminal, and run the command:
 - ```Npm run ios```

 ## After Making Changes to the iOS Unity Model